 A Halloween costume-bedecked Urkel and Laura are hostages during a bank robbery.
 Urkel fantasizes about saving Laura and subduing the criminal, but things don't quite work out that way.
 Carl, meanwhile, is able to apprehend the subject, leaving a downtrodden Urkel to realize he can never impress Laura by being a hero who saves the day.

-To get Urkel off her back, Laura directs the nerd to a shy, withdrawn classmate named Susie.
-Urkel's magic touch gets Susie out of her shell, prompting him into fantasy land when he dreams he's Chicago's newest Cassanova and has girls fawning all over him.
-But Urkel decides that, although Susie is very nice, Laura is the one he really wants.
-Meanwhile, Carl fails to notice the obvious about a seductive new neighbor named Loretta ... that is, until she gives him a pair of musical underwear and suggests he demonstrate them.
+To get Urkel off her back, Laura directs him to a shy, withdrawn classmate named Susie.
+Urkel's magic touch gets Susie out of her shell, but he decides that, although Susie is very nice, Laura is the one he really wants.
+Meanwhile, Carl fails to notice the obvious about a seductive new neighbor named Loretta... that is, until she gives him a pair of musical underwear and suggests he demonstrate them.

 Laura enlists Urkel's help for a science project, despite Estelle's stern warnings against it.
 Laura falls asleep and has the weirdest dream: Urkel made an atomic bomb ... and sets it off, blowing Chicago off the map.

 School bully Willie Fuffner has his eye on Laura, who wants nothing to do with the guy that is intimidating others, including Greg, the guy Laura really wants - to the dating sidelines.
-Urkel tries to stick up for Laura, but Willie takes sadistic pleasure in beating back the nerd.
-The two get into a fight at school and the gym teacher decides that - instead of referring them to the principal - they should fight it out in the boxing ring!
+Urkel tries to stick up for Laura, and he and Willy get into a fight at school and the gym teacher decides that - instead of referring them to the principal - they should fight it out in the boxing ring!
 Carl gives Urkel a few pointers, but gets plenty of black eyes instead.
 On fight day, Urkel holds his own ... temporarily.
-Just when...
+Just when Fuffner is about to deliver the knockout punch, ...

 Eddie, Rodney and Urkel wander into an adults-only billiards hall, where a friendly yokel named Higgins decides to challenge Eddie to a friendly bet over a game of pool.
 Eddie quickly finds he's taking on a pool shark and loses a lot of money.
 Higgins warns him to pay up, or his family could suffer some brutal consequences.
 Eddie - who doesn't have the skills to match Higgins - decides instead to try to win back his bet and enlists Urkel to help him.
 Urkel is about to win when Higgins' cronies interfere; when Urkel complains about the cheating, the thugs decide to ...